Jona1302/My-Dotfiles/README.md

  - yay:

-       yay -S waypaper-git rofi-lbonn-wayland-git bluetui if you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder.<br />
+       yay -S waypaper-git rofi-lbonn-wayland-git bluetui If you dont have yay installed, [Klick me](https://github.com/Jguer/yay) after you followed this guide you can delete the yay folder.<br />

 **Now clone the repo:**